 How To Handle Being Newly Single After A Breakup

-Breakups are rarely easy.
+Breakups are rarely easy, especially after a long term relationship.
 In most cases, when you have been in a relationship with someone, particularly for extended periods, many memories and emotions are involved in splitting ties.
 When you find yourself being newly single after a breakup, it doesn't have to mean the end of your happiness forever.
 Knowing how to cope with newfound singleness can be a fantastic experience that allows you to grow as an individual.

 Getty/Xavier Lorenzo